The Holiday Rental Concierge As Your Local Best Friend

 Holiday rentals are often devoid of the abundance of information and technology available in hotels, except generally Wi-Fi or a computer.
 Thankfully, you rarely find all those ugly signs around the room telling you what you can and cannot do and what night the seafood buffets are on.

-The good binders make suggestions as to where you should shop, eat and drink, and what you should see and do, and go out of their way to share the owner’s personal favourites, from their preferred tailor or barber to their favourite wine or cheese shop.
+The great binders make suggestions as to where you should shop, eat and drink, and what you should see and do, and go out of their way to share the owner’s personal favourites, from their preferred tailor or barber to their favourite wine or cheese shop.

 The holiday rental concierge is simply an extension of the holiday rental owner’s unique binder of beloved experiences and recommendations.
 And that’s where they differ remarkably to the hotel concierge.
 The hotel concierge is usually basing their suggestions on those that have been approved by hotel management.
 They tend to be crowd-pleasing, lacklustre and safe.
 In other words, boring.

 We’re not the kind of people who would use hotel concierges when we’re travelling for pleasure.
 However, when it’s for work, which is 99% of the time we travel, and we’re writing about a hotel, we will ask the concierge for a restaurant tip and to make us a reservation – it’s a test, in the same way we order Eggs Benedict or an omelette for breakfast, order a martini without specifying what sort, and asking the wine waiter or sommelier to suggest a bottle.
-Sadly, most of the time hotel concierges fail our tests.
+Sadly, most of the time hotel concierges fail those tests.

-I’ve already written on this blog about our struggles to get hotel concierges in South East Asia to recommend local places where they love to eat during their time off instead of the places their hotel managers have told them to recommend to guests so that they don’t get sick.
+I’ve already written on this blog about our struggles to get hotel concierges in South East Asia to recommend local places where they love to eat during their time off, instead of the places their hotel managers have told them to recommend to guests so that they don’t get sick.

 Yet this is what makes holiday rental concierges so great.
 Providing they have an idea as to your interests, preferences and tastes – which a good holiday rental concierge will endeavour to identify by email or phone prior to your arrival or in conversation during the meet and greet – their recommendations are usually spot on verging on brilliant in our experience.